 - The Aladdin closes and is imploded in 1998, to be replaced by a newer version of the Aladdin.

 - Monte Carlo opens (replacing the Desert Rose Motel).
-Magician Lance Burton has been the featured performer since the opening.
+Magician Lance Burton the featured performer since the opening.

 - The Stratosphere opens. (formerly Vegas World, without the tower.)

 - The Sands closes and is imploded (to be replaced by the Venetian in 1999).

 - Hacienda closes and is imploded (to be replaced by Mandalay Bay in 1999).
 The casino had started in 1956.